 10. To submit bids and accept funding for external funding where there is no requirement for funding from the Council up to a maximum of £100,000, and if there is a requirement for funding from the Council then up to a maximum of £50,000 in consultation with the Executive Member for Resources and Performance Management.
 Any submission of bids for external funding, where there is no requirement for funding from the Council, over £100,000 to be in consultation with the Executive Member for Resources and Performance Management.
 Any expressions of interest may be submitted, without consultation with the Executive Member for Resources and Performance Management.
-11. Appointed as the Council's Monitoring Officer with authority to make minor amendments to the Council's constitution.
-12. Transferred from Head of People and Development - Effective on 1st April 2019 To manage their individual Service Unit Budgets in accordance with the Council's financial rules.
-13. Authority to Heads of Service to respond on behalf of the Council to future Government Consultation Papers in consultation with the Chief Executive or Chief Operating Officer as relevant, the Executive and Chair of the Scrutiny Committee 14.
+11. Transferred from Head of People and Development - Effective on 1st April 2019 To manage their individual Service Unit Budgets in accordance with the Council's financial rules.
+12. Authority to Heads of Service to respond on behalf of the Council to future Government Consultation Papers in consultation with the Chief Executive or Chief Operating Officer as relevant, the Executive and Chair of the Scrutiny Committee 13.
 To approve the extension of sick pay at the rate of half-pay for up to 3 months where budget provision exists.
-15. To agree new occupational health arrangements, including the provision of a suitably qualified Occupational Health Physician, in consultation with the Chief Operating Officer as long as it is within the existing budget provision.
+14. To agree new occupational health arrangements, including the provision of a suitably qualified Occupational Health Physician, in consultation with the Chief Operating Officer as long as it is within the existing budget provision.
+15. To discharge delegations afforded to a Head of Service in the absence of the relevant Head of Service apart from those relating to finance functions afforded to the Director of Resources (s151 officer). (from 17.01.23)